app-zenlit/working_2808/README.md

 ### Progressive Web App
 The project is configured as a PWA using `next-pwa`.
 When built for production, the app can be installed on mobile devices and works offline.

+#### Session persistence fallback
+During signup the app tries to save the authentication session to `localStorage` so it survives a reload.
+If the browser blocks storage, the session is kept only in memory and you'll be prompted to finish signup in a regular browser window.

 ## 🔮 Future Enhancements

 - **Real-time Messaging** - WebSocket integration